Jordan Burroughs: 2013

-The newly crowned Olympic champion, Burroughs won his second World Cup on February 21–22, defeating Sosuke Takatani, Ezzatollah Akbari, and Ali Shabanau.
+The newly crowned Olympic champion, Burroughs won his second World Cup on February 21–22, defeating Sohsuke Takatani, Ezzatollah Akbari, and Ali Shabanau.
 On March 1–2, he also won the Alexander Medved Prizes International title.

 On April 17–19, he came back to the national circuit to claim his second US Open title, defeating Penn State legend David Taylor in the process.
 He then defeated Saba Khubezhty in two different duals, the first one at the Rumble on the Rails and the second one at Beat the Streets, on May 15 and 19 respectively.

 Burroughs made his second US World Team on June 21–23, when he defeated recent graduate and four-time NCAA champion Kyle Dake twice, remaining un-scored (7–0) in the first match and going to overtime (8–6) in the second.
 He then warmed up with a Stepan Sargsyan International title on August 3–4, compiling four more victories to his streak.

 Four weeks prior to the World Championships, Burroughs broke his ankle, however, he was once again victorious at the tournament, now in even more dominant fashion.
 He outscored his opposition 34–3, and recorded technical falls in three of his five matches (including Narsingh Yadav and Jabrayil Hasanov), the two remaining being a disqualification win against Ali Shabanau and a 4–0 match in the finale against Ezzatollah Akbari, to crown himself as a two-time World Champion.

 In 2014, Burroughs received the 2013 John Smith Award as USA Wrestling's Freestyle Wrestler of the Year.